skrusche63/spark-arules/README.md

 ![Dr.Krusche & Partner PartG](https://raw.github.com/skrusche63/spark-elastic/master/images/dr-kruscheundpartner.png)

-## Reactive Association Rule Engine
+## Reactive Association Analysis Engine

 Association rule mining is a wide-spread technique to determine hidden interesting relations between items in large-scale transaction databases.
 This technique is often applied to data recorded by point-of-sale systems in supermarkets or ecommerce web sites and is able to determine associations of the following kind: